© 2009 Gwen Dewar, Ph.D., all rights reserved

-Mancala games motivate young mathematicians
+Mancala games to motivate young mathematicians

 Looking for activities to motivate your school-aged kids to count and think strategically?